LaunchYourVibe

 $8K

-LaunchYourVibe D-14
+LAUNCHYOURVIBE D-14

 Most users want the headline; a few want the footnotes.
 Lead with the single most important number and its trend.
 Let users drill into breakdown views only if they choose.
 Showing everything at once creates dashboards that exhaust instead of inform.